Media Production and Studies INTERNSHIP COORDINATOR:

 Overview - The Media Production and Studies Internship - MDIA 4890

 It is the student's responsibility to contact companies, agencies, and organizations to apply for internships.
-While the Telecommunications Department does make internship information available via email, Canvas, and miscellaneous flyers, it does NOT arrange internships for individual students.
+While the MDIA does make internship information available via email, Canvas, and miscellaneous flyers, it does NOT arrange internships for individual students.

 In order to be eligible for graduation, Media Production and Studies students must complete the internship by adhering to the following guidelines: